cloud-act-ai/cloud-custodian-policies/README.md

 3. **Cloud Run Services with High Concurrency**:
    - Identifies services with high concurrency settings but limited CPU
    - Helps prevent performance issues and optimize resource allocation

+### Compute Engine (VM) Cost Optimization

+1. **VMs Missing Required Labels**:
+   - Identifies VMs without required labels ('env' and 'owner')
+   - Helps enforce tagging policies for better cost allocation

+2. **Idle VMs with Low CPU Utilization**:
+   - Detects running VMs with less than 10% average CPU utilization
+   - Candidates for downsizing or termination

+3. **VMs with No Network Activity**:
+   - Identifies VMs with virtually no network traffic
+   - Likely candidates for termination or investigation

+4. **VMs with Moderate CPU Utilization**:
+   - Finds VMs using between 10-50% of CPU
+   - Candidates for rightsizing to a smaller machine type

+5. **VMs with Oversized Disks**:
+   - Detects VMs with low disk I/O operations
+   - Potential candidates for disk resizing or storage type changes

+6. **Long-Running Expensive VMs**:
+   - Identifies high-cost VMs running for more than 30 days
+   - Potential candidates for committed use discounts or custom machine types

 ## Running Policies